PestoVerde/Getting-and-Cleaning-Data-course-project/CodeBook.md

 ##RAW DATA

-Raw data as long as explanations of how it was collected could be found at [link](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+Raw data and explanations of how it was collected can be found [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 Original data contains 10299 observations in 561 variables.